-- □ Raffle items and giveaways
+Raffle items and giveaways

-- □ Trail maintenance tools
+Trail maintenance tools

-- □ Personal protective equipment, if doing trail work
+Personal protective equipment, if doing trail work

-- □ First aid kit
+First aid kit

-- □ Tables, chairs, sun/rain fly
+Tables, chairs, sun/rain fly

-- □ Supplies for kids' activities
+Supplies for kids' activities

-- □ Audio/visual equipment for presentations
+Audio/visual equipment for presentations

-- □ Clean up materials trash bags, and trash cans
+Clean up materials - trash bags, and trash cans

-- □ Other:
+Other:

 Promote Your Event: American Hiking Society develops promotional resources to help event hosts promote their event at the local level.
-Links to the promotional materials will be emailed to all registered event hosts and posted on the NTD event host webpage before April.
+Links to the promotional materials will emailed to all registered event hosts and posted on the NTD event host webpage before April.
 The following are a few resources included in the promotional kit, check the resources you think you'll use:

-- □ Social media sample posts
+Social media sample posts

-- □ Images, graphics, and logos
+Images, graphics, and logos

-- □ Sample blog posts/email copy
+Sample blog posts/email copy

-Best ways to communicate with my target participants:
+wa ys to communicate with my target participants:

+Processing and the second seco

-9. Register Your Event for FREE: the NTD website receives hundreds of thousands of views, so it's important that all events are registered at AmericanHiking.org/national-trails-day/add-event.
-American Hiking Society highly encourages all events to be registered no later than May 1 to benefit from increased web traffic the month leading up to NTD.
+Register Your Event for FREE: the NTD website receives hundreds of thousands of views, so it's important that all events are registered at American Hiking Society highly encourages all events to be registered by May 1 to benefit from increased web traffic the month leading up to NTD.